 To accomplish this, new leadership for our party and the values and ideals it truly represents must be found to take us from the trials of 1992 to victory in 1996.
-We have a great pool of talented Robertson wants to elect "pro-family Christians" to Congress and to achieve "working" control of the Republican Party by the 1996 elections.

-and charismatic individuals from which to choose - William Weld, Warren Rudman, Jack Kemp, and a host of others who will emerge as our party again becomes the Big Tent, the party of inclusion.
+We have a great pool of talented and charismatic individuals from which to choose William Weld, Warren Rudman, Jack Kemp, and a host of others who will emerge as our party again becomes the Big Tent, the party of inclusion.